PuruVJ/summit-talk-fall2022/slides.md

 </style>

 <!--

-This, is too big at this point.
+This, is too big.
 This could be a library at this point.
 And it makes the situation nicer to actually have a library that just works.
-This is a shameless plug of my library neodrag, a tiny 2kb library to make your elements draggable.

 -->

 ---